-With a position on the upper far right of the DISC, Architects prefer to be serious and are more likely to spend energy on business-like, purposeful interactions with others than casual social ones.
+With a position on the upper far left of the DISC map, Architects prefer to be serious and are more likely to spend energy on business-like, purposeful interactions with others than casual social ones.
 With a strong focus on results, they tend to desire control over those things that affect their ability to achieve your goals and actively resist distractions along the way.

 In summary, DISC type Dc personalities tend to...

 Focus more of their time at work on results than relationships.

 Be diligent, strong-willed, and determined in their pursuit of goals.

 React to opposition with force, rather than passivity.

 Place high expectations on their own performance and that of others.

 Every personality archetype has strengths and blind spots, and these are often amplified in professional settings where we often encounter a diverse group of people with vastly different backgrounds and value systems.